nmaas-platform/nmaas-platform/nmaas-portal/readme.md

 #### Tests
 ---
-  + Run *gradlew run testCoverage* in the reactor directory.
+  + Run *./gradlew run testCoverage* in this directory.
   + Results of tests are displayed on screen.
   + More information about code quality (including code coverage, test status) are available in *nmaas-portal/coverage/index.html*